aperture-sh/tank-terraform/README.md

 * You will need a working OpenStack CLI (setup using `source ./PROJECT-openrc.sh`).
 * Set necessary variables in `terraform.tfvars`.
 The docker login is needed to pull the tank image.
 * Set number of nodes, instance_type or other variables as needed.
-* `terraform init` to setup terraform environment
+* `terraform init ./openstack` to setup terraform environment
-* `terraform apply` so setup infrastructre in OpenStack
+* `terraform apply --var-file openstack/terraform.tfvars openstack` so setup infrastructre in OpenStack

+## Ansible Provisioning afterwards

 * Wait until instances are running
-* `ansible-playbook -i ./tank-ansible/openstack-hosts tank-ansible/site.yml` to provision tank and needed components on nodes.
+* `ansible-playbook -i ./tank-ansible/cloud-hosts tank-ansible/site.yml` to provision tank and needed components on nodes.
-* A simple NGINX load balancer is then running on the first OpenStack instance.
+* A simple NGINX load balancer is then running on the first EC2 instance.